andrew-hamlin-sp/jira_reporting_scripts/README.md

 ## Summary

-Prints summary and documentation links for stories in a project.
+Prints backlog summary and documentation links for stories in a project.

 ## Velocity